 Looking for a school Ideally, your child's school will be close to your home.
 It's very good for your child's health to walk, scoot or cycle to school.
 Attending the local school also generally means you live closer to other families at the school, making life easier for playdates, parties and other school community events.
 Visiting the school and speaking with the head teacher or special educational needs coordinator (SENCO) will help you to choose the best school for your child.
 Inspection reports alone will probably not address the detail or the give you the 'gut feel' you need to understand how a school manages children with medical needs.
 It's a good idea to note down any questions or concerns you have before meeting with the school staff.
-Some questions to consider may be: - Does your school have experience of children with medical needs and specifically cystic fibrosis? - Are there any other children at this school with cystic fibrosis?
+Some questions to consider may be: - Does your school have experience of children with medical needs and specifically CF? - Are there any other children at this school with CF?

 - My child has to take enzyme supplements with snacks and meals, what's your policy on storing and administering such supplements? - Can my child have a packed lunch? - My child needs a high-fat snack between meals, how will this work with your healthy eating policy? - My child is on medication that makes them more susceptible to UV rays, would you reapply sun-cream with my permission? - If my child needs to do physiotherapy exercises, would you be able to accommodate that?
 Is there a space where physio could be done? - How flexible is your absence and lateness policy?
-Cystic fibrosis means that my child has to attend clinics every 8-12 weeks and may also have inpatient stays.
-Sometimes physiotherapy takes longer and we might occasionally be late, would my child be penalised for this? - Do you have an individual healthcare plan template?
+CF means that my child has to attend clinics every 8-12 weeks and may also have inpatient stays.
+Sometimes mornign treatment takes longer and we might occasionally be late, would my child be penalised for this? - Do you have an individual healthcare plan template?

-Applying for a school Admissions policy Applying for primary school can be fraught, particularly in areas where there is significant demand for school places.
+Applying for a school Admissions policy Applying for primary school can be stressful, particularly in areas where there is significant demand for school places.
 In some areas of the UK, medical need is a criteria for admission; however, this is not the case everywhere.
 You can contact the school to find out about their admissions criteria.
 There is guidance and policy in place to support children with medical conditions when they are at school, and this varies across the UK nations.
-Please refer to our website at www.cysticfibrosis.org.uk/school for links to the most up to date information and policy.
+Please refer to medicalconditionsatschool.org.uk for information about policy.
 There are times when some children with CF need more support than the school can provide, and schools may need to access extra funding to deal with this.
-If you think this could apply to your child, arrange to speak with your SENCO or head teacher in the first instance.
+If you think this could apply to your child, arrange to speak with your SENCO or head teacher.